The 6 Best Dog Flea Treatments Australia: Tested & Evaluated 2023

 "If an animal has fleas, the thought is, well, you get a flea shampoo and you’re going to kill the fleas.
 Well, the shampoo very well may kill the fleas that are on the pet at that time, but it’s not going to do anything to prevent other fleas from jumping on your pet.” - Brenda Stevens, DVM for FETCH

 This is not to say that flea shampoos, rinses and similar products are completely useless.
 If you are already facing a flea infestation, using those can help - but it’s not enough if you want to prevent the fleas from coming back.

-When it comes to flea control, you can choose from multiple strategies.
+When it comes to getting rid of fleas, you can choose from multiple strategies.
 The most convenient as well as the most effective are spot-on treatments and oral medications.

-If you are looking for a spot-on, Advantage is a tried-and-true option that definitely gets rid of fleas and keeps them away.
+If you are looking for a spot-on, we highly recommend Advantage, a tried-and-true option that gets rid of fleas and keeps them away.

-On the other hand, if you prefer oral medication, consider the NexGard Chewables.
-They are among the most popular oral flea treatments and they taste good to dogs!
+On the other hand, if you prefer oral medication, consider NexGard Chewables.
+They are among the most popular oral flea treatments that we have tried, and they taste good for dogs!

 For more related information check out our below guides:

 Using shampoo or a spray will kill the fleas on your dog instantly.
 However, these treatments don’t get rid of the flea eggs and don’t prevent the fleas from coming back.
 Getting rid of fleas is usually a marathon.
 If you are looking for something that will work quickly and remain effective, then consult with your vet and get some oral medication.
 These tabs or chewables tend to start working within a couple of hours and keep your dog protected for at least a month.